-- ► Programmable Logic Controllers [ELEC 210 Programmable Logic Controllers] - ► Generation and Transmission of Electric Power [ELEC 360 Generation and Transmission of Electric Power] - ► Power Electronics
+- Programmable Logic Controllers [ELEC 210 Programmable Logic Controllers] - ► Generation and Transmission of Electric Power [ELEC 360 Generation and Transmission of Electric Power] - ► Power Electronics [ELEC 350 Power Electronics] - ► Electrical Machines/Energy Conversion [ELEC 345 Electrical Machines] - ► Instrumentation and Data Acquisition [ELEC 370 Instrumentation and Data Acquisition]

-[ELEC 350 Power Electronics] - ► Electrical Machines/Energy Conversion [ELEC 345 Electrical Machines] - ► Instrumentation and Data Acquisition [ELEC 370 Instrumentation and Data Acquisition]
+Electrical Engineering Technology Electives

-Electrical Engineering Technology Electives Any remaining credits in the electrical engineering technology component may be satisfied by approved electrical/computer technology electives.
+Any remaining credits in the electrical engineering technology component may be satisfied by approved electrical/computer technology electives.
 Please note that only two of these electives may be approved information or cyber technology courses.
+Only one programming course can apply toward the degree.
+Since computer programming is a core requirement, additional computer programming courses will not apply toward the degree.
 Please check with your academic advisor for approval prior to registering for electrical engineering technology electives.